Frequently Asked Questions about

 Q: What can cause a laminate to release from my ink jet print?

-If a laminate releases from a print, typically it’s because the print is still out-gassing.
-If the adhesive is still on the laminate, then the weak point is between the ink and the adhesive.
-If the adhesive has become one with the ink and stays on the print while the film releases from it, then the ink has caused the adhesive to become weak enough to come off the laminate film.
+If a laminate releases from a print, typically, it’s because the print is still out-gassing.
+If the adhesive is still on the laminate, the weak point is between the ink and the adhesive.
+If the bond becomes one with the ink and stays on the print while the film releases from it, the ink has caused the adhesive to become weak enough to come off the laminate film.